Lecture Newcastle Text analysis

 ## Creating Output...

-out <- prepDocuments(processed$documents, processed$vocab, processed$meta)
+<- prepDocuments(processed$documents, processed$vocab, processed$meta) out

 ## Removing 1432 of 6168 terms (1432 of 90615 tokens) due to frequency